-This is one of the most popular and grand temple in the western group complex.
+This is one of the most popular and grand temples in the western group complex.
 The main sanctum has a statue of Vishnu, which is surrounded by the statues of his ten avatars.
-The Lakshmana temple is a one the fine example of Chandela period architecture.
+The Lakshmana temple is one of the fine example of Chandela period architecture.

 The outer walls of the temple have intricately carved statues of gods and goddesses, erotic couples, scenes from daily life and apsaras performing day to day activities.